Ratified by The Maine Republican State Convention, April 25, 2014

 adhere to the Generally Accepted Accounting Principles (GAAP).

-IX.
-Moving forward Maine Republicans support the following initiatives:
+- Moving forward Maine Republicans support the following initiatives:

 A. We encourage all Republican candidates to sign the Taxpayer Protection Pledge and